View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Recognition of Prior Learning

 Edge Hill University recognises learning gained elsewhere, whether through academic credit and qualifications acquired from other relevant courses of study or through recognition of an individual’s professional and employment experience (also referred to as ‘experiential learning’).
 This may include credit or learning undertaken at another university.

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
-For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.
+For guidance, please consult the University’s academic regulations (sections C7 and F3.1) or contact the faculty in which you are interested in studying.

 What are my career prospects?

-Tuition fees for full-time study on this MSc are £4,680 for UK and EU students and £12,250 for international students enrolling on the programme in academic year 2016/17.
+- £5,580 for UK students and £13,500 for international students enrolling on the programme in academic year 2021/22;

-Tuition fees for part-time study on this MSc are £26 per credit for UK and EU students enrolling on the programme in academic year 2016/17.
+- £7,000 for UK students and £13,500 for international students enrolling on the programme in academic year 2022/23.

-180 credits are required to complete a Masters degree.
-Please note, the University may administer a small inflationary rise in part-time postgraduate tuition fees in subsequent academic years as you progress through the course.
+The University may administer a small inflationary rise in part-time postgraduate tuition fees in subsequent academic years as you progress through the course.

-For comprehensive information about the financial support available to eligible UK and EU students joining postgraduate courses at Edge Hill University in academic year 2016/17, together with details of how to apply for potential funding, please view our Money Matters 2016/17 guide at www.edgehill.ac.uk/postgradfinance2016.
+For comprehensive information about the financial support available to eligible UK students joining postgraduate courses at Edge Hill University in academic year 2021/22, together with details of how to apply for potential funding, please view our Money Matters 2021/22 guide at www.edgehill.ac.uk/postgradfinance2021.